-Our phones are always so close to us at all times, making us really accessible.
+Indeed, our phones are always so close to us at all times, making us really accessible.
 If we’re not setting boundaries it can easily be overwhelming.
 Turning off all notifications can really help.

 Trusting that there are enough clients for you and being clear about how much you actually need is important to know.
 You probably only need a handful of weddings every year.
 And not hundreds or thousands.
-Being aware that there are some that are a better fit than others is important.
+But being aware that there are some that are a better fit than others is important.

 If not, you might end up resentful, feeling overworked, not doing your best, etc.